ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

    * If the connection was successful, the field left of the IP-address is moving.
    * If nothing happens, checkout the :ref:`known issues section <GUI_network>`.

 #.
-Five default channels are visible in the scope after pressing the *Run/Stop* button.
+Five default channels are visible in the scope after pressing the *Run/Stop* and the *sendSelectData (all)* button.

+   * To get the signals into the scope view, adjust the scaling of the first 3 channels.
+   * Adjust the time base of the Scope via the *setTime* button and the dropdown menu to ``x10`` .
+   * FYI, the values for the channels *theta_mech* and *ua* are in the default case 0.

    ..  _GUI_connected:
    ..  figure:: ./img/GUI_connected.png